 Some applicants will be selected for a personal interview as the next part of the application process.

-In the weeks following the deadline for applications, students will be contacted to let them know whether or not they will receive an interview.
-Those who are offered an interview will be given an appointment for an interview in their region that will take place in late January or early February.
-There is only one interview date in each region.
-If you are unable to make your interview time, a make-up date to interview in Charlottesville will be available.
+In the week following the deadline for applications, students will be contacted to let them know whether or not they will receive an interview.
+Those who are offered an interview will be given an appointment for an in-person or virtual interview that will take place in late March or early April.
 You will be contacted via the email address you provide in your application if you are selected for an interview.
-Please make sure the email address you provide is typed correctly, and is one you check regularly.
+Please make sure the email address you provide is typed correctly and is one you check regularly.

-Attendance during the program for all activities by all participants is very important to the success of the program.
+Attendance during the program for all classes, presentations, workshops, field trips, and lectures by all participants is very important to the success of the program.
 A sample schedule can be seen here.
 Full participation is expected, there are no "free" days during the HSLP.
 If you cannot commit to participating in the entire program, you should wait and reapply in a future year.

 Tuition and Financial Assistance

-Tuition for the 2020 HSLP is $2,800.
+Tuition for the 2022 HSLP is $3,200 for a shared room or $3600 for an individual room (in a shared suite).
 Tuition includes three University of Virginia college credits.
 Participants can apply for financial aid.
 Requests for financial aid will be reviewed by representatives of our parent organization, The Weldon Cooper Center for Public Service, after applicants have been accepted to the program.

-In 2019, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
+In 2021, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
 No individual has ever been denied participation in a Sorensen program because of inability to pay the tuition cost.
 Participants are responsible for their own travel expenses, but unless otherwise stated all food and lodging costs are covered by the tuition.
 More information about how to apply for financial aid is available on our Financial Aid page.
-Financial aid applications must be submitted by Saturday, December 1st to be considered.